pietervdvn/MapComplete/Docs/Layers/charging_station.md

-This tagrendering is only visible in the popup if the following condition is met: `socket:USB-A~.+&socket:USB-A!=0`
+This tagrendering is only visible in the popup if the following condition is met: `socket:USB-A~.+ &socket:USB-A!=0`